 2. The SFIO Grievance: A Case of Evasion?

-The complaint was registered with the Ministry of Corporate Affairs (MCA) and concerned the Serious Fraud Investigation Organisation (SFIO).
-The SFIO is India’s dedicated multi-disciplinary organization for investigating serious corporate frauds.
+The Ministry of Corporate Affairs (MCA) registered the complaint, which concerns the Serious Fraud Investigation Organisation (SFIO).
+The SFIO actively investigates serious corporate frauds as India’s dedicated multidisciplinary organisation.

 The key issue here is the SFIO’s jurisdiction.
-While the fraud involves corporates (over 300 companies), which falls squarely within its mandate, the grievance was ultimately Case closed with the remark: “This is not a grievance but a Tax Evasion Petition (TEP).
-The TEP alongwith its enclosures is being sent to the jurisdictional Director General of Income Tax (Inv), Delhi for necessary action thereon.
-Hence the grievance is being closed on CPGRAM portal.”
+While the fraud involves corporates (over 300 companies), which falls squarely within its mandate, the grievance ultimately closed with the remark, ‘This is not a grievance but a Tax Evasion Petition (TEP).
+The TEP, along with its enclosures, is being sent to the jurisdictional Director General of Income Tax (Inv), Delhi, for necessary action.
+Hence, the grievance closes on the CPGRAM portal.”

-This decision, categorized by the complainant as “Sent to other department without resolution,” raises critical questions about investigative accountability:
+This decision, categorised by the complainant as “sent to other department without resolution”, raises critical questions about investigative accountability:

-• Jurisdictional Bypass: When a corporate fraud is alleged, which agency is best equipped?
-While the ITD handles tax evasion, the SFIO is tasked with complex corporate frauds.
-Given the involvement of over 300 companies, the SFIO is arguably the most appropriate agency to investigate the systemic corporate misconduct—the very reason for its existence.
+• Jurisdictional Bypass: When a corporate fraud is alleged, the best-equipped agency investigates the matter.
+While the ITD handles tax evasion, the SFIO tackles complex corporate frauds.
+Given the involvement of over 300 companies, the SFIO stands out as the most appropriate agency to lead the investigation into systemic corporate misconduct—the very reason for its existence.
+(Uncovering India’s Corporate Tax Fraud)

-• Systemic Corruption Allegations: The complainant specifically alleges “rampant corruption in the working of the registrar of the companies who are providing fraudulent companies.”
-This is an allegation concerning the very core of the corporate governance structure that the MCA and SFIO are meant to safeguard, which should prompt a deeper institutional investigation, not a closure.
+• Systemic Corruption Allegations: The complainant alleges “rampant corruption in the working of the registrar of the companies who are providing fraudulent companies”.
+This allegation strikes at the very core of the corporate governance structure that the MCA and SFIO are meant to safeguard, prompting a deeper institutional investigation rather than a mere closure.

 The Looming Threat to Corporate Integrity